Go to content

 The Albert Heijn concern created a piggy bank with a text (translated): "Here you little one can put the money saved when buying AH products”.
 Nowadays a rare piggy bank!

 In The Netherlands well known types of promotional piggy banks are the series commissioned by the NV Nationaal Spaarfonds (National Savings Trust).
-Like the National Westminster (NatWest) Bank in the UK they created over decennia promotional piggy’s.
+Like the National Westminster (NatWest) Bank in the UK they created over decades promotional piggy’s.
 The inscription is in old Dutch: “Die bi mi spaert gheluck vergaert”, translated: “Who saves with me will gather (good) luck”.

 Souvenirs and 'crested china'